Deploying ONLYOFFICE Workspace Community in Vultr

 Step 1.
 Create your instance in Vultr

-Log in to your Vultr account and click the Deploy Instance button, or use the Plus icon and choose the Deploy New Server option.
+Log in to your Vultr account and click Deploy Instance, or click the Plus icon and select Deploy New Server.

-Alternatively, you can open the instance details page and click the Deploy button.
+Alternatively, you can open the instance details page and click Deploy.

 If necessary, you may choose an appropriate server type in the Choose Server section: High Frequency, Cloud Compute, Bare Metal, or Dedicated Cloud.